francisfuzz/dotcom/pages/posts/2023-04-06-shipping-small-potent-pull-requests.md

 I immediately agreed.
 Writing this out, I'll go on the record and say that I'm glad I did.

-On that Thursday afternoon, I moved the model-specific changes to a separate pull requests.
+On that Thursday afternoon, I moved the model-specific changes to separate pull requests.
 This gave me a chance to refactor the new module I introduced and to double-check my tests.

 As a part of that work, I found some mistakes in the internal documentation I wrote for that module.
 For context, the module is written to be mixed in to other models.
 I noticed, however, that I had written the documentation as if it were intended to only be mixed into one kind of model.